ibexa/documentation-user/docs/getting_started/get_started.md

 !!! note
     The fields may differ depending on your system configuration.

-1\.
-To modify profile, in the upper-right corner, click the avatar icon.

-2\.From the drop-down menu, select **Profile**.
+To edit your profile, continue with those steps:

 3\.
 In the User profile screen, in the **Summary** section, click **Edit**.